sshnaidm/ai-wanderer/README.md

 `request_kwargs_defaults` applies defaults for supported OpenAI chat request arguments. `extra_body_defaults` is deep-merged into the provider-specific `extra_body`.
-Client requests still win when they explicitly set the same field.
+Built-in provider defaults are applied first, backend defaults can override those defaults, and client requests still win when they explicitly set the same field.

 ### Rate Limits